• Skip to primary navigation

 Best egg substitutes muffins:

-• 2 teaspoon baking powder + 2 tablespoon water + 1 tablespoon oil
+• 2 teaspoons baking powder + 2 Tablespoons water + 1 Tablespoon oil

-Notes: Muffins typically use baking powder for leavening but because fruit purees are denser than eggs, an extra ½ teaspoon baking powder is suggested.
+Notes: Muffins typically use baking powder for leavening but because fruit purees are denser than eggs, an extra 1/2 teaspoon of baking powder is suggested.

 Quick Breads